-No matter the piping schedule you are using, the installation process for PVC pipe should be quick and straightforward without requiring special equipment or experience.
+No matter the piping schedule you are using, the installation process for PVC pipes should be quick and straightforward without requiring special equipment or experience.

 Learn More About Schedule 80 and Schedule 40 PVC Pipe from Pipe Xpress, Inc.

-This is when it can be helpful to get personalized advice on the right materials for your specific project.
-And here at Pipe Xpress, Inc. we gladly offer this advice to our customers.
-Our team are experts in PVC piping, scheduling, pressure ratings, and all of the details involved with piping systems.
-We have worked with Schedule 40 and Schedule 80 PVC pipe ourselves and supplied PVC pipes and fittings to customers in dozens of industries.
+Here at Pipe Xpress, Inc. we gladly offer this advice to our customers.
+Our team is an expert in PVC piping, scheduling, pressure ratings, and all of the details involved with piping systems.
+We have worked with Schedule 40 and Schedule 80 PVC pipes ourselves and supplied PVC pipes and fittings to customers in dozens of industries.

 We can answer additional questions or provide further information about Schedule 40 PVC pipe, Schedule 80 PVC pipe, and the associated fittings for your project.
 Simply call our team at (610)-918- 7120.

 Pipe Xpress, Inc. is the one place where you can find everything you need.
 We make it possible for you to buy pipes online through our website and deliver them directly to you with fast nationwide shipping or rapid local delivery for those in Southeastern Pennsylvania.